Surrogacy for LGBT couples in Georgia

 Here’s how we can help:

-In countries where surrogacy is legal for same-sex couples, our network includes clinics, agencies, and legal experts who are LGBTQ+-friendly.
+Network Around the World: In countries where surrogacy for same-sex couples in Georgia is not possible, our global network bridges the gap legally and ethically.
+We connect you with clinics, agencies, and legal experts who are LGBTQ+-friendly.

-Our IVF centers and doctors in Georgia are some of the best in Europe.
-They offer safe, affordable procedures for egg and sperm donation and embryo transfer.
+Georgia’s Fertility Experts: Our doctors and IVF clinics in Georgia are some of the best in Europe.
+They offer safe, affordable procedures for egg and sperm donation and embryo transfer, making surrogacy for gay couples in Georgia more accessible and affordable as a starting point.

 Get in touch